 Full details of Skeleton Cove are yet to be revealed, although it is known that it will feature a pirate theme and will be located on the former site of Grand Prix Go Karts.
 It is believed that the area will be home multiple new rides aimed at a family audience, with Lightwater Valley rumoured to have bought up several attractions from the closed Loudoun Castle theme park in Scotland.

 Lightwater Valley has introduced (and subsequently removed) a string of temporary attractions over the last few years, although it did invest £500,000 on retheming The Rat rollercoaster to become Raptor Attack in 2010.

-You can keep up to date with the latest confirmed and rumored opening dates for new attractions through Theme Park Tourist's "New Attraction Watch" section, and by signing up for our weekly newsletter.
+You can keep up to date with the latest confirmed and rumored opening dates for new attractions through Theme Park Tourist's "New Attraction Watch" section.